Browse by Medical Category

-At MGH, the Behavioral Medicine Service primarily delivers short-term, skills-based, structured cognitive behavioral interventions for the following types of patients:
+At MGH, the Behavioral Medicine Service delivers primarily short-term, skills-based, structured cognitive behavioral interventions.

 Our treatment programs begin with an evaluation, which typically takes one to two visits.
 At the end of the evaluation the patient and the treatment provider will discuss the goals of the intervention and a plan for achieving these goals.
 After that, the treatment program itself typically lasts 8 to 16 weekly sessions.